-\ Real position $\leq$ Total Resolution [103-104] Singleturn resolution [113-114]
+\ Real position ≤ Total Resolution [103-104]

-To know whether the Scaling function is currently enabled, you can read the bit 0 Scaling function of the Status word [5-6] input registers, see on page 70.
+To know whether the bit 0 Scaling function is currently enabled, you can read the bit 0 Scaling function of the Status word [5-6] input registers, see on page 73.

-Every time you enable/disable the scaling function and/or change the scaling values (see the Counts per revolution [101-102] and Total Resolution [103-104] registers), then you are required to set a new preset value (see the Preset value [105-106] registers) and finally save the new parameters (see the Save parameters function).
+Every time you enable/disable the scaling function and/or change the scaling values (see the Counts per revolution [101-102] and Total Resolution [103-104] registers), then you are required to activate a new preset value (see the Preset value [105-106] registers) and finally save the new parameters (see the bit 9 Save parameters command in the Control Word [111-112] registers).

-Code sequence
+Code sequence bit 1

-It defines whether the position value output by the encoder increases (count up information) when the encoder shaft rotates clockwise (0 = CW) or counter-clockwise (1 = CCW).
+It sets whether the position value output by the encoder increases (count up information) when the encoder shaft rotates clockwise (0 = CW) or counter-clockwise (1 = CCW).
 If the bit 1 Code sequence = 0, the absolute position value increases when the encoder shaft rotates clockwise; on the contrary, if the bit 1 Code sequence = 1, the absolute position value increases when the encoder shaft rotates counter-clockwise.
 CW and CCW rotations are viewed from the shaft end.